robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

 In sectionproperties ``v1.x.x``, geometries were created by specifying lists of `points`, `facets`, `holes`, and `control_points`.
-This functionality has been preserved in ``v2.0.0`` by using the :attr:`~sectionproperties.pre.sections.Geometry.from_points()` class method.
+This functionality has been preserved in ``v2.0.0`` by using the :attr:`~sectionproperties.pre.geometry.Geometry.from_points()` class method.

-..  autofunction:: sectionproperties.pre.sections.Geometry.from_points
+..  autofunction:: sectionproperties.pre.geometry.Geometry.from_points
    :noindex:

 For simple geometries (i.e. single-region shapes without holes), if the points are an ordered sequence of coordinates, only the `points` argument is required (`facets`, `holes`, and `control_points` are optional).
 If the geometry has holes, then all arguments are required.

-If the geometry has multiple regions, then the :attr:`~sectionproperties.pre.sections.CompoundGeometry.from_points()` class method must be used.
+If the geometry has multiple regions, then the :attr:`~sectionproperties.pre.geometry.CompoundGeometry.from_points()` class method must be used.

-..  autofunction:: sectionproperties.pre.sections.CompoundGeometry.from_points
+..  autofunction:: sectionproperties.pre.geometry.CompoundGeometry.from_points
    :noindex:

-See :ref:`label-example-custom` for an example of this implementation.
+See :ref:`ref_ex_custom` for an example of this implementation.

 Geometry from .dxf Files
 ------------------------

-Geometries can now be created from ``.dxf`` files using the :attr:`sectionproperties.pre.sections.Geometry.from_dxf()` method.
-The returned geometry will either be a :class:`~sectionproperties.pre.sections.Geometry` or :class:`~sectionproperties.pre.sections.CompoundGeometry` object depending on the geometry in the file (i.e. the number of contiguous regions).
+Geometries can now be created from ``.dxf`` files using the :attr:`sectionproperties.pre.geometry.Geometry.from_dxf()` method.
+The returned geometry will either be a :class:`~sectionproperties.pre.geometry.Geometry` or :class:`~sectionproperties.pre.geometry.CompoundGeometry` object depending on the geometry in the file (i.e. the number of contiguous regions).

-..  autofunction:: sectionproperties.pre.sections.Geometry.from_dxf
+..  autofunction:: sectionproperties.pre.geometry.Geometry.from_dxf
    :noindex:

-..  autofunction:: sectionproperties.pre.sections.CompoundGeometry.from_dxf
+..  autofunction:: sectionproperties.pre.geometry.CompoundGeometry.from_dxf
    :noindex: